Dharmesh007/Car-Price-Predictions/README.md

 ## Conclusions:

-Present price of a car plays an important role in predicting Selling Price, One increases the other gradually increases.
+- Present price of a car plays an important role in predicting Selling Price, One increases the other gradually increases.
-Car age is effecting negatively as older the car lesser the Selling Price.
+- Car age is effecting negatively as older the car lesser the Selling Price.
-Selling Price of cars with Fuel type Diesel is higher.
+- Selling Price of cars with Fuel type Diesel is higher.
-Car of Manual type is of less priced whereas of Automatic type is high.
+- Car of Manual type is of less priced whereas of Automatic type is high.
-Cars sold by Individual tend to get less Selling Price when sold by Dealers.
+- Cars sold by Individual tend to get less Selling Price when sold by Dealers.
-Accuracy = 96%
+Accuracy of the model = 96%

 view the detailed analysis here in the below mentioned link: https://github.com/Dharmesh007/Car-price-prediction/blob/main/carprediction.ipynb